jonwright77/DaysToGo/01_CURRENT_STATE.md

 - **Swift/SwiftUI Versions**: The `.xcodeproj` file specifies `SWIFT_VERSION = 5.0`, but the use of modern APIs like `@Environment(\.dismiss)` and `async/await` suggests a Swift 5.5+ environment.
 The deployment target is set to iOS 18.5.
 The codebase is **Swift 6 concurrency-compliant**, with proper MainActor isolation and no data race warnings.
 - **Third-Party Dependencies**: There are no third-party dependencies evident from the project structure or `project.pbxproj` file.
 - **App Architecture**: The architecture has been refactored to a clean **MVVM (Model-View-ViewModel)** pattern with Dependency Injection.
-    - **ViewModels**: `ReminderListViewModel` and `ReminderDetailViewModel` now contain the business logic and state management for their respective views.
+    - **ViewModels**: `ReminderListViewModel` contains business logic for filtering reminders into future and past lists, with a `selectedView` published property to manage the Reminders/History view mode. `ReminderDetailViewModel` manages state for the detail view.
     - **Services**: Service protocols (`PhotoFetching`, `CalendarFetching`, `ReminderStoring`, `HistoricalEventFetching`, `LocationFetching`) are defined in `DaysToGoKit/Protocols.swift` with comprehensive documentation.
 Concrete services (`PhotoService`, `CalendarService`, `ReminderStore`, `WikipediaService`, `LocationService`) implement these protocols.
     - **Dependency Injection**: A centralized `ServiceContainer` class manages all service dependencies.
 Services can be injected via the container's shared instance or through custom instances for testing.
 ViewModels provide convenience initializers that use the service container by default.
 - **Data Model & Persistence**: